 By checking the box below, I hereby OPT OUT and do not permit the student's personally identifiable directory information to be released as part of its information sharing.

-antectory information to be released as part of its information sharing.

-• , and DO NOT PERMIT the student's part of its information sharing. personally identifiable directory
+I hereby, OPT-OUT and DO NOT PERMIT the student's personally identifiable directory information to be released as part of its information sharing.

-School Name: Champion
+School Name:

 Student Name: Grade:

 Parent/Guardian Name:

-Parent/Guardian Signature:- Date:
+Parent/Guardian Signature: Date:

 Table of Contents